You are viewing a story from harrypotterfanfiction.com

-“Asleep?”
-She said softly, but in disbelief.
+“Asleep?” she whispered softly, but in disbelief.

-“Miss.”
-She heard a voice from the cell behind her.
+“Miss,” she heard a voice from the cell behind her.
 She didn’t realize there was anyone there, but apparently Grilden had been replaced with another inmate who had been sitting in the shadows.

-“You’ve lulled him to sleep like a lit’l baby, Miss.
+“You’ve lulled him to sleep like a litt’l baby, Miss.
 He hasn’t slept that soundly since I took this cell.
 Light sleeper, that one.
 If you wouldn’t mind… please keep reading.
 I’d like to hear of the happenings at home.”